Get insider access

 DisplayPort CableDisplayPort Connector

-HDMI and DisplayPort are physically very similar.
+HDMI and DisplayPort connections are physically very similar.
 HDMI uses a 19-pin cable, while DisplayPort has 20 pins.
-Both connectors look alike, but most DisplayPort cables have a physical latch that prevents them from being disconnected accidentally.
-Although not officially part of the DisplayPort standard, the majority of DisplayPort cables have a latching mechanism.
+Both connectors look alike, but most DisplayPort cables have a physical latch that prevents them from being disconnected accidentally, even if it isn't part of the DisplayPort standard.
 On the other hand, very few HDMI cables have latches.

 Maximum Length